Looking for the Top Things To Do in New York City?

 Then keep reading!

-There are so many places to see in NYC!
+There are so many places to see and activities in NYC!
 I actually had a New York City honeymoon.
 Crazy right!
 I wanted to see Wicked so bad!
 New York City is full of entertainment and amazing places to check out!

 There are lots of tourist attractions in NYC.
 Most likely, more than you could possibly do in one vacation.